What We’re Working On

 -

-- Over 6,000 feet of sanitary sewer main will receive Cured-in-Place Lining.
+- Over 6,000 feet of sanitary sewer main received Cured-in-Place Lining in 2023.

 - Other miscellaneous improvements include replacing sections of sewer mains and adjusting manhole covers throughout the collection system.